 © 2014 Matthew Steger

-Matthew Steger, owner/inspector of WIN Home Inspection, is an ASHI Certified Inspector (ACI) and a Certified Level 1 Infrared Thermographer.
-He is also pesticide application licensed by the PA Dept. of Agriculture.
+Matthew Steger, owner/inspector of WIN Home Inspection, is a Certified Level 1 Infrared Thermographer, an ASHI Certified Inspector (ACI), and an electrical engineer.
+He is also licensed by the PA Dept. of Agriculture as a pesticide applicator/WDI inspector.
 He can be reached at: 717-361-9467 or email@example.com.